 We use a collection of tools for network and systems monitoring.
 Each has it's own role although there is some overlap.
 They are:

-- Nagios - monitors services on machines.
+- Nagios - monitors services and resources on machines.

 - i-scream - monitors machine resources.